Banana Pancakes

 Banana pancakes cooking on a skillet.

-Top with maple syrup and fresh sliced bananas, if you like.
-Chopped nuts and a dash of cinnamon would be delicious, too.
+Top with maple syrup and fresh sliced bananas, or add chopped nuts and a sprinkle of cinnamon for an extra touch of flavor.

 Video Tutorial